whatwg/sg/Stages.md

     <ul>
      <li>A comprehensive explainer for the <a href="./IPR%20Policy.md#21-contribution">Contribution</a>, following <a href="https://w3ctag.github.io/explainer-explainer/">Writing Effective Explainers</a>.
      <li>Consensus that the WHATWG is interested in exploring solutions in this problem space.
-     <li>At least one implementer interested in doing prototyping work.
+     <li>Support of at least one implementer.
      <li>Identification of the <a href="./IPR%20Policy.md#contributor">Contributor</a>.
      <li>Identification of a relevant WHATWG Workstream and Standard that will host the <a href="./IPR%20Policy.md#21-contribution">Contribution</a>, and notification of the Workstream Editor(s).
     </ul>